Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/README.md

 ### Authenticating with JDBC

-This picture shows how the JDBC authentication plugins provided by Azure Identity Extensions authenticate with managed identity?
+This picture shows how the JDBC authentication plugins provided by Azure Identity Extensions authenticate with managed identity.
 ![Architecture](img/passwordless-connections-from-java-apps-to-data-services.jpg)

 ## Examples